 The Bitcoin network is decentralized, meaning no one controls it.
 It’s based on blockchain technology.

 Bitcoin is ahead of other cryptocurrencies not only in terms of its price.
 It also enjoys the widest network of merchants that accept it.
 But growing popularity has complicated the use of Bitcoin for everyday purchases due to a sharp increase in fees and slower transaction confirmation.
 Thus Bitcoin is sometimes seen more as an asset than a currency.

 Moreover, Bitcoin is very popular among speculators, who aim to profit from its price fluctuations.
-The price of Bitcoin is in fact highly volatile, with percentage swings up and down that can reach double digits.
+Getting started with Bitcoin is getting easier by the day.
+The price of it is in fact highly volatile, with percentage swings up and down that can reach double digits.
 In 2017 the price of Bitcoin skyrocketed from less than USD 1,000 per coin to over USD 14,000, at one point reaching USD 19,000.
 Some forecast the value of the currency will reach tens or even hundreds of thousands of US dollars, while other market players believe it has no value and call the price rise a bubble.

 In any case, Bitcoin is attracting more and more users and merchants around the world since it permits bypassing banks and other financial institutions and so can make international transactions cheaper and quicker.
 It’d cost the same, for example, to transfer USD 1 worth of bitcoins or USD 100 million worth.
 Bitcoin also provides more anonymity than traditional banking (though it isn’t 100% anonymous).
 And it gives people more control over their money, since no government controls its supply and no bank can freeze your account.
 Some governments, though, have banned the use of Bitcoin (like Russia) or restricted it (like China).